FORMBOT/Voron-2.4/Build Notes/README.md

 You dont need to screw the 5015 fan into the SB Face, you will install the SB0000 Fan PCB there later.

 ## P. 58 Stealthburner manual:
 All parts of the Stealthburner are now pretty much finished.
 Now you will need to install the Can-Board on there and do some basic wiring.
-Switch to this manual: https://github.com/bigtreetech/EBB/tree/master/EBB%20SB2209%20CAN%20(RP2040)/Build%20Guide
+Switch to the [SB2209 RP2040 Manual](https://github.com/bigtreetech/EBB/tree/master/EBB%20SB2209%20CAN%20(RP2040)/Build%20Guide).

 ## P. 02 SB2209 manual:
 Now you need to screw down the 5015 fan with the SB0000 PCB :)